musalmaz/ee244_projects/README.md

-These consists of ee244 VHDL Labs.
+These consist of ee244 VHDL Labs.